So the great news is you’ve taken the first step, and are already a member of a workplace pension scheme.

 There are various ways you can boost the benefits of your workplace pension plan (to find out more refer to the key features of your own workplace scheme).

 If you’re thinking of making any changes or paying more money into your plan, it’s really important that you speak to a financial adviser.
 They can help you understand if making changes to your plan, is right for you and fits with your aims and circumstances.
 They'll be responsible for the advice they give and you'll have protection from the Financial Ombudsman Service.
+If you don't have a financial adviser, you can find one here Find a Financial Adviser Near Me

 Regardless of whether you’ve taken advice, you can refer any matter to the Financial Ombudsman Service for consideration should you feel that you haven't been treated fairly, or for any other aspect under the Financial Ombudsman Services remit.